drawpile/Drawpile/doc/server-api.md

 ## Sessions

-Get a list of active sessions: `GET /api/sessions/`
+Get a list of active sessions: `GET /api/sessions/?v=2` (without the `?v=2` query parameter you just get the sessions array at top-level)

 Returns:

-    [
     {
+        "_locked": boolean (see Admin section locks)
+        "sessions": [
+            {
                 "id": "uuid"             (unique session ID)
                 "alias": "alias"         (ID alias, if set)
                 "protocol": "xx:1.2.3"   (protocol version)
                 "userCount": integer     (number of users)
                 "maxUserCount": integer  (maximum number of users)
                 "founder": "username"    (name of the user who created the session) "title": "string"        (session title)
                 "persistent": boolean    (is persistence activated.
 Only included if feature is enabled serverwide) "hasPassword": boolean   (is the session password protected) "closed": boolean        (is the session closed to new users) "authOnly": boolean      (are only registered users allowed) "nsfm": boolean          (does this session contain age restricted content) "startTime": "timestamp" ()
                 "size": bytes            (session history size)
             }, ...
         ]
+    }

 Implementation: `callSessionJsonApi @ src/libserver/sessionserver.cpp`